 Remind people that even if you seem fine, you could still be struggling, and you may need their help to get through those tough days.

 Be open about your pain level every day.
 Symptoms of AS can vary greatly from person to person and from day to day.
 One strategy that Coleman uses is to rate her pain level for her husband and daughter each day, using a scale of 1 (mild) to 10 (severe).

 “If my pain level is a 2 or a 3, they know to let me be,” she says.
 “If my pain is a 6 or 7, they know I need some help.
 If my pain is a 9 or 10, they understand that they will need to do a lot of things for me.”

 Talk about how much help you do -- and don’t -- want.
 Nobody likes to be treated like a sick patient all the time.
-On the days that your pain and fatigue are minimal, you might want to go about your normal daily routine without a lot of help.
+On the days that you have the least pain and fatigue, you might want to go about your normal daily routine without a lot of help.

 If you’re longing for more independence, be open with your loved ones.
 It might be as simple as setting up a code word to use when you’d like them to back off and let you do things on your own.

 Be specific about your needs.
 Whether it’s help with chores like laundry or grocery shopping, or more frequent breaks at work, it’s important to explain exactly what you need up front.

 “I’ve seen patients where the families aren’t doing enough to help them, and I’ve seen patients where the loved ones go overboard, literally carrying them from room to room,” Goodman says.
 “Open and specific communication is key to getting the right level of support.”